The Meaning Of Namaste – Everything You Need To Know About It

 Namaste is a common gesture in many countries like India, Nepal, Bangladesh and few other parts of Asia.

 It is used in the context of greeting, honoring, or welcoming a guest.
+In modern times, Namaste has crossed cultural barriers and gained acceptance in a variety of wellness and fitness settings.
+Its widespread appeal indicates a growing regard for mindfulness and respect in interpersonal relationships.
 It is also used as an acknowledgment to thank a person for their kindness or assistance.
 Between a teacher and student, namaste is a connection free from ego and complete surrender.

 The hand gesture for namaste also has significance in acupressure.
 Joining your palms brings your fingertips together and puts slight pressure on the acupoints there.
 These acupoints connect the eyes, mind, and ears.
 Placing your joined hands in front of your heart and bowing your head focus your energy on the flow of love.
 This can also be used as a quick meditation technique to center yourself and your thoughts.